 We just paid for 2 round trip flights to Mexico for a destination wedding with credit card points, saving $1,150.
 On top of that, we get a free checked bag and $25 worth of in flight purchases for each ticket.
 They also gave us 12 free in flight wifi passes – which turn my flight into productive blogging time!

 You will find this on every personal finance blog at least 5 times, but people still don’t do it.
 It takes minutes to enroll yourself if you select a pre-packaged allocation.
 Just do it.

-For those of you who have a little more time – take a look at this post and make sure your 401k isn’t packed with high expense rations and poor performance.
+For those of you who have a little more time – take a look at this post and make sure your 401k isn’t packed with high expense ratios and poor performance.

 Common Money Mistakes: Overpaying

-Car insurance companies are battling for your business right now, if you have been a customer for a few years and aren’t getting discounts its time to make a call and ask what your options are.
+Car insurance companies are battling for your business.
+If you have been a customer for a few years and aren’t getting discounts its time to make a call and ask what your options are.
 If you current provider is not willing to work with you – finding a new one doesn’t take long.

 This may not be for everyone, but I am a HUGE Amazon Prime fan.
 A ridiculous amount of stuff will be shipped to your door step for $99 a year.

 We easily save $99 a year by not using our car to run errands.
 80%+ of the non-grocery items we buy are delivered to our doorstep.
 Between the free delivery and the low price online, dog food almost pays for our membership itself.